mars0i/imp/README.md

 # imp
-Miscellaneous experiments with imprecise probability in OCaml, with particular interested in modeling evolutionary processes in which probabilities are imprecise.
+Miscellaneous experiments with imprecise probability in OCaml, with a particular focus on modeling evolutionary processes in which probabilities are imprecise.

 The following will not be self-explanatory for all readers.
 At some